 What is the difference between gestational surrogacy and traditional surrogacy?

-In a gestational surrogacy, the surrogate is not biologically related to any resulting child.
+In a gestational surrogacy arrangement, the surrogate is not biologically related to any resulting child.
 Gestational surrogacy involves eggs (either from the intended mother or a donor) that undergo in vitro fertilization with the intended father’s sperm or donated sperm.
 The resulting embryos are then transferred into the uterus of the surrogate and are carried to term.

-In a traditional surrogacy, the surrogate’s own eggs are used to conceive the child, typically via what is called intrauterine insemination.
+In traditional surrogacy, the surrogate’s own eggs are used to conceive the child, typically via what is called intrauterine insemination.
 IVF and an embryo transfer can also be used with a traditional surrogate.
 In this case, the surrogate is biologically related to the resulting child, but she relinquishes her parental rights.